2i2c-org/2i2c-org.github.io/content/jobs/2022/product-community-lead.md

 **Foster deeper external relationships and engagements** with key communities of practice and partners that are important for 2i2c’s strategy, such as the [Pangeo Project](https://pangeo.io) (which is a key stakeholder for this role).

-* **Engage with potential communities and stakeholders**, with a focus on demonstrating the use-cases we hope to support and leading to new service contracts with these communities.
+* **Engage with potential communities and stakeholders**, with a focus on demonstrating the use-cases we hope to support and generating new service contracts with these communities.
 * **Communicate externally to demonstrate impact.** For example, by participating in meetings, conferences, and other events where we have an opportunity to highlight the work that 2i2c does.
 * **Interact extensively with open source communities** that underlie our infrastructure, potentially serving in leadership roles and doing significant work to support these communities.
 There will be a particular focus on the Jupyter and PyData ecosystems.

-### Guide product design and implementation
+### Guide product and service design and implementation

-This role should understand the perspectives of our users and the use-cases we wish to enable, and bring this perspective to help guide the evolution of our services and infrastructure.
+This role should understand the perspectives of our users and the use-cases we wish to enable, and bring this perspective to guide the evolution of our services and infrastructure.
 Below are a few example responsibilities:

 **Represent user communities and communicate their needs** to the engineering team, leadership team, and other stakeholders.
 For example: